What is vitiligo?

 - Repigmentation therapy:

-- Corticosteroids—can be taken orally or topically (as a cream put on the skin).
-Results may take up to 3 months to be seen.
-The doctor will monitor the patient for any side effects, which can include skin thinning or striae (stretch marks) if used for prolonged period of time.
+- Corticosteroids can be taken orally (as a pill) or topically (as a cream put on the skin).
+Results may take up to 3 months.
+The doctor will monitor the patient for any side effects, which can include skin thinning or striae (stretch marks) if used for a prolonged period.

 - Topical vitamin D analogs